Home Shows A to Z

 Pop Music on British Television 1955 - 1999

 The Blackpool Show was ITV's summer replacement for a seemingly ailing London Palladium Show, while conveniently doubling up as a replacement for ABC's Blackpool Night Out which had finished the previous year.
-Broadcast live from the ABC Theatre, Blackpool, eight shows were planned with Tony Hancock presenting the first seven with a Bruce Forsyth special occupying the final spot, with Hancock expected to make a guest appearance.
+Broadcast live from the ABC Theatre in Blackpool, eight shows were planned, with Tony Hancock presenting the first seven, and a Bruce Forsyth special occupying the final spot, with Hancock expected to make a guest appearance.
 Despite the potential for problems by hiring such a volatile star Philip Jones, ABC's head of light entertainment exclaimed "We regard Tony as a terrific TV scoop" and to back his belief Hancock was given £1200 per show.

-Presented by Tony Hancock (he disliked the word 'compere') he was hired to stand in front of the curtain and provide links between each act with gags, sketches, and the occasional song, for which he had been taking vocal coaching.
+Hancock (he disliked the word 'compere') was hired to stand in front of the curtain and provide links between each act with gags, sketches, and the occasional song, for which he had been taking vocal coaching.

 A variety show host was not the kind of thing you would expect from Hancock, so the money must have been an influence.
 But more importantly though he had made contact with ABC who would provide him with a new, much-needed, comedy series of his own the following year.
 Talking to the TV Times about his role as a presenter he claimed "It's something new for me.
 But I like it.
 It's a challenge.
 A good regular spot.
 Something to build up.
 I don't want The Blackpool Show to be just another variety show.
 I want to give it an image, a roundness."